-The encoder connections must be run in a shielded cable.
+Encoder connections to the drive must be run in a shielded cable.
 There are seven connections to the encoder.
-When the motor thermal is run in the 24VDC or 48VDC control circuit, it may also be run in the cable (except on the 320 frame motors where the thermal connections are not in the same junction box).
-A cable such as BELDEN® part #9539 may be used.
+When the motor thermal is run in the 24VDC or 48VDC control circuit, it may also be run in the cable (except on the 320 frame motors where the thermal connections are not in the same junction box), a cable such as BELDEN® part #9539 may be used.